nguye2l6/user-interface/project1.md

 ## Design work-
 ### Interviewing
+Before implementing the application, it would be useful to garner what potential users would want out of an application through interviews
 #### What do you hope to learn from these interviews?
 #### What questions did you ask?
 #### What did your interview participants tell you?
 What did you learn from them?